drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L10/slides.md

 ## Announcements

 - H.03 will be due on Monday, 05.05.2025 @ 11:59PM.
+  - A couple of errors in the tests noted.
 - Office hours tomorrow (Friday) from 3:00PM - 4:00PM.
 - Exam Part I will be on Monday, 05.05.2025 @ 3:30PM - 4:50PM.